Cabot Beach Provincial Park

 Cabot Beach Provincial Park is a provincial park in Prince Edward Island, Canada.
 It is located in Malpeque Bay.

-Cabot Beach is the largest park in western PEI.
-This beautiful park has a large day-use area with playground equipment, an activity centre with children's programs and a naturalist on staff who provides guided nature walks.
-There is also supervised swimming on scenic Malpeque Bay.
+Cabot Beach is the largest park in western Prince Edward Island.
+The park has a large day-use area with playground equipment, an activity centre with children's programs and a naturalist on staff who provides guided nature walks.
+There is also supervised swimming on Malpeque Bay.

 Cabot Beach was host to the 4th (1977) and the 10th (2001) Canadian Scout Jamboree.